This post may contain affiliate links and we may get paid a small commission if you click on a link. Please read our disclosure.

 The fact sheet also shows you things like the:

-- Underlying asset allocation of the fund,
+- The underlying asset allocation of the fund,

 - Fund performance over 1 year, 3 years and 5 years,

-- Investment strategy of the fund,
+- The investment strategy of the fund,

 - Fund objective etc.